ldepandis/SteveBlack_AdGuard/README.md

-# SteveBlack_AdGuard
+# StevenBlack_AdGuard
-SteveBlack hosts file ported to AdGuard syntax
+Steven Black's hosts file ported to AdGuard syntax

 Every credit should go to the author.
 This port is for running is hosts file in an Android phone via AdGuard Pro DNS filtering.